Obtaining VA Benefits For Disabled Veterans

 - The veteran had an illness or injury prior to joining the military—and service worsened that illness or injury, or

-- The veteran has a disability related to active-duty service that showed up after service ended
+- The veteran has a disability related to active-duty service that manifests after service ended

 There are also certain illnesses that are typically linked to military service.
 These conditions are called, “presumed disabilities.”
 If the disability is diagnosed by a doctor and linked to service, the veteran applicant may be quickly approved for benefits.